metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

   Exit      -> Close the tracker application

 Session
-  Flags     -> View/edit flags for current session (partially functional) Log       -> Session log will tell you where all major items and exits are located Reset     -> Reset (clear) tracked data for current session
+  Flags     -> View/edit flags for current session
+  Log       -> Session log will tell you where all major items and exits are located Reset     -> Reset (clear) tracked data for current session